Kachachan/LibreEHR/INSTALL.md

 phpGACL access controls are installed and configured automatically during LibreHealthEHR setup.
 It can be administered within LibreHealthEHR in the admin->acl menu.
 This is very powerful access control software.

-Learn more about phpGACL [here](http://phpgacl.sourceforge.net/), recommend reading the phpGACL manual, the `/librehealthehr/Documentation/README.phpgacl.md` file, and the online documentation at [LibreHealth](http://librehealth.io/) .
-Also recommend reading the comments in `/librehealthehr/library/acl.inc`.
+Learn more about phpGACL [here](http://phpgacl.sourceforge.net/).
+We recommend that you read the phpGACL manual, the `/librehealthehr/Documentation/README.phpgacl.md` file, and the online documentation at [LibreHealth](http://librehealth.io/) .
+We also reccomend that you read the comments in `/librehealthehr/library/acl.inc`.

 ##  Upgrading